matopher/blog/source/_notes/inspired.md

 **Prototype vs. MVP**

 The MVP should be a prototype, not a product.
 A product means your customers can run their business on what you release, sell & support.
 Building a fully baked product to learn is a huge waste — even if it's simple.

+## Product Team Roles

+### The Product Manager

+**What Makes a PM Successful?**

 The Product Manager is ultimately accountable for a product's success because their primary responsibility is to evaluate opportunities and determine what the product team builds for customers.

+A Product Manager is **NOT** a backlog administrator or project manager.
+If you're simply gathering requirements and building a roadmap for engineers, you've missed the point.

+Instead, the most successful PMs do three key things:

+1. Articulate what a winning product looks like.
+2. Rally the team to build it
+3. Iterate to get it right.

+**PM Responsibilities**

+- Nurturing strong collaborative relationships across the product team
+- Evangelizing the vision and rallying the team to execute on the strategy to deliver business outcomes.
+- Deep knowledge of the customer, product analytics, business, & market.
+- Being able to lead without authority by building a consistent track record of sound decision making with no fanfare — day in, day out.
+- Strong decision-making with imperfect information ("Mostly right, never in doubt")
+- Intense preparation ("Mise en Place")
+- And a bunch of other things that are hard to reach:
+    - Customer empathy
+    - Design sense
+    - Creativity
+    - Product intuition
+    - Product mindset
+    - Obsess over customer problems
+    - Tech sophistication
+    - Learning mindset
+    - Unyielding perseverance
+    - Collaborating well with people
+    - Effective communication
+    - Detail oriented
+    - Grasping complex concepts quickly
+    - Unafraid to lead

 > When a product succeeds, it's because everyone on the team did what they needed to do.
 But when a product fails, it's the product manager's fault.